Aboubakr-m/retrospect-home/README.md

 # retrospect-home
-A simple website project with HTML and CSS.
+A simple website with HTML and CSS.

 The link can be found here: https://retrospect-home.netlify.app/
 | --------------------------------------------------------------- |